-If you or someone you know may have been the target of a telephone, internet, email or other type of scam and unwittingly provided personal or financial information you should:
+If you or someone you know has been the target of a telephone, Internet, email or other type of scam and gave personal or financial information by mistake, you should:

 In Canada, contact the Royal Canadian Mounted Police Canadian Anti-Fraud Centre.

-CIC is aware of a recent ongoing telephone scam.
-Anyone who receives a suspicious call should hang up immediately and contact their local police, and report the incident to the Canadian Anti-Fraud Centre.
+We are aware of a recent ongoing telephone scam – archived.
+If you get a suspicious call, hang up right away and contact your local police.
+You should also report the scam to the Canadian Anti-Fraud Centre.

 Outside Canada, report the scam to your local police.

 How do I report a possible victim of human trafficking?